Rajat-T/OJ-Problem-Editorial-Downloader/WEBPAGE_PDF_FEATURE.md

 ## Key Differences

-### Traditional Mode (Default)
+### Traditional Mode (Optional)
 - Scrapes content from the webpage
 - Extracts text, images, and structured data
 - Reformats everything into a clean PDF layout
 - Works even when the webpage has complex JavaScript or dynamic content
 - Better for text-focused content

-### Direct PDF Mode (New)
+### Direct PDF Mode (Default)
-- Downloads the webpage exactly as it appears in a browser
+- Exact rendering via Chrome print-to-PDF (pixel-perfect)
-- Preserves original styling, colors, and layout
+- Preserves original styling, fonts, and layout
-- Faster processing (no content extraction needed)
-- Better for webpages with complex visual layouts
-- Uses WeasyPrint for high-quality PDF rendering (with fallback to traditional mode)
+- Ideal for visually rich or JS-driven pages
+- Optional HTML renderer (WeasyPrint) with `--no-exact`

 ## Usage